heilaaks/snippy/docs/dev/SCRIBBLING.md

        logs must be printed in DEBUG level.

     5. Variables printed in logs are seprated with colon

        When variables are printed in logs, they must be separated with colon like in the example output below:

          > ... config source category: snippet

-    6. All other than error logs are always lower case
+    6. All other than error logs are always printed in lower case

-       All logs other than ERROR and CRITICAL are always printed with lower case characters.
+       All logs strings other than ERROR and CRITICAL are always printed with all lower case characters.
+This applies also also the log level name that is usually in capital letters.

+    7. The debug option prints logs without modifications in full length

+       When --debug option is applied, the logs must be printed without any modifications and filterings.

+    8. The very verbose option prints logs always in lower case one log per line

+       The -vv option prints always all logs one log per line and the whole log string is in lower case.

     THREADING